VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 {{< attribution >}}

-one time contribution of  \$100+ or $10+ monthly contribution on Github Sponsors or Patreon
+one time contribution of  \$100+ or $10+ monthly contribution on GitHub Sponsors or Patreon

 {{< /attribution >}}